mustafaacikyol/Javascript_Projects/README.md

 On devices with a screen width greater than 991 px, you will be able to see the links wit the brand logo in one line.

+### 5. Sidebar
+There are two breakpoints(768px and 992px) in this project.

+On screens smaller than 768px, you will see a sidebar that fills the entire screen.

+In the range of 768px and 992px screen width, you will see a sidebar that takes up half of the screen.

+On screens larger than 992px, you will see a sidebar that takes up 40% of the screen.

+In this project, when the hamburger menu button is clicked, we add the 'show-sidebar' class for the sidebar, if it does not contain it, we remove it if it does.

+When the cross button is clicked on the sidebar menu that opens, we remove the 'show-sidebar' class for the sidebar.